Ida Henrietta Hyde: Education

 At the store where she worked, Hyde chanced upon an English version of Ansichten der Natur (View of Nature) by Alexander von Humboldt.
 It was from this work that her love of biology was born.
 In addition, it spurred her toward continuing her education, which she did by attending night classes at the Chicago Athenaeum during 1875–76 in spite of her parents' objections.
 Her further educational studies came to her while she was visiting her brother at his university and chanced upon meeting several women working in academia.
 She was able to pass her entrance exams for the College Preparatory School and later entered the same university as her brother.

 Ida began studying at the University of Illinois at the age of 24, but her study was cut short when her brother became sick in 1882 and she had to attend to him.
 She also used all of her savings for just one year of education.
 However, she passed the county teacher's exam and, three years later, the Chicago teacher's exams, and for the next seven years she worked as a teacher of second- and third-graders within the Chicago public school system.
 Her biological pursuits were still expressed in her attempts to work nature studies into the public school system.
 She saved money to put towards her tuition, remaining focused on her goal of attaining a college degree.

 In 1888 she was finally able to return to the collegiate scene at the age of 31.
 She enrolled at Cornell University and earned her Bachelor of Arts degree in just three years.
 She was then offered a biology scholarship at Bryn Mawr College.
 She accepted and began under the tutelage of Jacques Loeb and Thomas Hunt Morgan.
-As an assistant att Woods Hole Biological Laboratory, she conducted research on the nervous system of jellyfish.
+As an assistant at Woods Hole Biological Laboratory, she conducted research on the nervous system of jellyfish.
 She produced many detailed drawings and descriptions of the nerve cells.
 In 1893, Hyde received a European Fellowship from the Association of Collegiate Alumnae, which would later become the American Association of University Women.